Skip to main content

 What is an affirmative defense?

 An affirmative defense is a legal reason why the collector should lose even if the debt is real.
 Examples include statute of limitations (debt is too old), lack of standing (they can't prove they own the debt), and incorrect amount.
+We help you raise the applicable defenses in the response you review and sign.

 What happens after I file my Answer?

 The case enters the discovery phase where both sides can request information.
 Many cases are dismissed or settled after the Answer is filed because the collector does not have adequate documentation.
+We can prepare settlement offers for you to review and sign at that stage.

-Can I really countersue a debt collector?
+Can I really pursue a claim against a debt collector?

 What if I owe the money?